TheoKondak/Sinister/scss/README.md

  get(property, value)
 ```

-For example if you want to access the colors from the palette:
+For example, if you want to access the colors from the palette:

 ### Example